Anusha-Savaram/Life_Expectancy-Regression/README.md

 This is an attempt to learn designing various data models by studying correlation plot using Regression in R using various metrics like R^2, F stat value.
 I learnt Single linear regression, Multiple regression.
-The datasets were scraped from a website https://www.worldometers.info/demographics/life-expectancy/#countries-ranked-by-life-expectancy (Links to an external site.) https://www.worldometers.info/world-population/population-by-country/ (Links to an external site.)